 The first thing to know is when your turf actually goes dormant.
 Warm season grasses like Bermuda grass will go dormant when the soil temperature dips below 55 degrees.
-Cool season grasses like fescue only go dormant when temperatures are consistently below 45 degrees.
+Cool season grasses only go dormant when temperatures are consistently below 45 degrees.
+However, in Georgia, fescue, a cool grass, will stay green year round except in the far northern Georgia area it may go semi-dormant.
 So the answer to this question depends on what kind of turf you are growing, and what the weather has been like where you live.

 What Lawn Services Are Required when My Lawn Is Dormant?

 Fertilizing in the winter is a great way to strengthen the grass’s root system.
 This will ensure when springtime comes back, your lawn will grow strong and vigorous right out of the gate.
 Warm season grass will benefit from a potash application, while cool season grasses prefer a heavy but balanced application of nitrogen, phosphorous, and potash.

 Another good winter service for all types of grass is broadleaf weed control.
 Hitting those weeds with herbicide while they are weakened in the cold months can be another great way to give your grass a head start when spring arrives.

 What about Watering and Cutting in the Winter?

 The answer to these concerns depends on what the weather has been like.
 A deep freeze eliminates the need for both services.
 On the other hand, this is Georgia.
 If we get a string of 60-degree days in late winter, your lawn could wake up and start to green up again.
 Pay attention to your area’s weather trends and keep an eye on your lawn when it starts to warm up outside.
 Your lawn will tell you when it’s time to start watering and trimming again.

 How Can Kemko Help You Keep Your Dormant Lawn Healthy?